Best Tech Stack for Building a SaaS as a Solo Developer

 I used to think "real" applications needed Django or Express as a dedicated API layer.
 After building two profitable SaaS products entirely within Next.js, I can tell you that's just not true for solo work.
 The cognitive overhead of managing two codebases, two deployments, and two sets of dependencies is not worth it until you hit real scaling problems.
 And you probably won't for a long time.

 If you genuinely need a separate backend (heavy background jobs, complex data processing), go with Django or FastAPI.
+Both are battle-tested and well-loved, with Django at roughly 87,000 GitHub stars and FastAPI at about 98,000.
 But start simple first.

 Database + Auth + Hosting

 Database.
-PostgreSQL through Supabase gives you a managed database with a generous free tier, real-time subscriptions if you need them, and a dashboard for quick data inspection.
+PostgreSQL through Supabase gives you a managed database with a real free tier, real-time subscriptions if you need them, and a dashboard for quick data inspection.
+The free tier currently includes 500 MB of database space, 1 GB of file storage, and up to 2 active projects, with projects pausing after a week of inactivity.
+When you outgrow it, the Pro plan is $25/month and bumps you to 8 GB of database storage per project plus daily backups.
+Supabase is also a serious open source project in its own right, sitting at around 103,000 GitHub stars.
 I used to manage my own Postgres instances on DigitalOcean.
 Never again.
 The time I spent on backups, updates, and connection pooling was absurd for a solo operation.

 Auth.
 Supabase Auth handles email/password, OAuth (Google, GitHub, etc.), and magic links.
-If you want something more polished with pre-built UI components, Clerk is excellent but costs money once you pass the free tier.
+If you want something more polished with pre-built UI components, Clerk is excellent.
+Its free plan covers up to 50,000 monthly active users, which is plenty to launch on.
+The Pro plan is $25/month (or $20/month billed annually) and includes 50,000 MAU, after which you pay roughly $0.02 per additional monthly active user.
 The golden rule here is to never build auth yourself.
 I tried once.
 It took three weeks and I still had security holes.

 Hosting.
-Vercel's free tier is enough to launch and validate your SaaS.
+Vercel's free Hobby tier is enough to launch and validate your SaaS.
+It currently includes 100 GB of data transfer, 1 million edge requests, and 1 million function invocations per month, which is more headroom than a pre-revenue SaaS will touch.
 You push to GitHub, it deploys.
 That's it.
 No Dockerfiles, no CI/CD configs, no server management.
-When you need to scale, their paid plans are reasonable for the time you save.
+When you need to scale, the Pro plan is $20/user/month and ships with $20 of included usage, 1 TB of transfer, and 10 million edge requests, which is reasonable for the time you save.

 What I'd Skip